juniorjunior/CBPFlameFeedback/README.md

 # CBPFlameFeedback
-A program to sense and manage feedback for flame sensing for CraftBeerPi
+A program to sense and manage feedback for flame sensing for CraftBeerPi.

+Requires wiringPi library to be installed.